|Rare Book & Manuscript Library|

 Processed by Celeste Brewer, Ciara Sternbenz (CC), and Michael Korte (GS 2015).
 Finding aid written by Celeste Brewer in March 2018.

-Photograph files for noteworthy personalities or events and monthly files of negatives, contact sheets, and photographic prints created by staff photographers do seem to have both been maintained at the offices of
+Photograph files for noteworthy personalities or events and monthly files of negatives, contact sheets, and photographic prints created by staff photographers do seem to have both been maintained at the offices of El Diario/La Prensa prior to the transfer of the photograph morgue to the Rare Book and Manuscript Library.
+This arrangement was retained when processing the collection.
+However, documentation of the order in which these files were kept, or the relationship between the two sets of files, does not exist.

 English- and Spanish-language folder titles that were present in the collection upon its arrival at the Rare Book and Manuscript Library were retained.
 Some materials, especially in Series II, were loose in boxes upon arrival.
 Those materials were placed in folders and supplied with titles in English.